 When the third side is complete, begin sewing the fourth seam.
 Stuff with fiberfill.
 If you have openwork, place a fabric square over the openwork.
 Place the cord end in the opening.
 Continue to stitch the seam to the end.
 Sew a few stitches into the cord for added stability.
-You’re done!!!
+You’re done!

 Sometimes your ornaments aren’t flat, square, or even round.
 They are best described as three-dimensional.
 For example, The Victoria Sampler just came out with an accessory set that includes a stitcher’s box designed as a Gingerbread House.
 Each side of the house is stitched separately.
 She uses mat boards and iron-on fleece pellon to stabilize the walls before stitching the walls together.
 Because this opens up to store your other accessories, instructions are also provided on how to complete the lining inside the house.

 The Victoria Sampler also has a pattern called Beautiful Finishing 3 – Little House Ornaments.
 This booklet provides designs for four separate houses.
 There are excellent instructions and photos showing you how to put your houses together.
-Another set of houses is Christmas Cottages.

 You can turn a Biscornu into an ornament also.
 To change the size of your biscornu, change the count of your fabric from 32 count to 28 or even 22 count.
 You may need to adjust the number of strands of floss or size of pearl cotton you stitch with to be sure that your stitches cover your fabric well on a larger count.
 Click here to see how to finish a Biscornu.
 Be sure to add a loop for hanging your ornament before you finish whipstitching all the sides together!